tamlan-tenderheart/KeepTaskHelper/README.md

 # KeepTaskHelper
-A script to help obtain keep tasks on the Brotherlands 2, Dark Age of Camelot Server
+A script to help obtain keep tasks on the Brotherlands 2, Dark Age of Camelot Server To use this script, you must have AHK (https://www.autohotkey.com/) installed.
 ## Usage:
 1. Press F1 to bring up the configuration UI.
 2. Select which tower or keep you want to obtain a task for.